portlandcodeschool/ruby-on-rails-2013Q3/capstone/capstone_plan.md

 Make sure all of your Models have units tests in rspec.

-ahave at least one controller test, if not full coverage.
+Have at least one controller test, if not full coverage.

-Use FactoryGirl for testing data instead of fixtures for at least one Unit test.
+Use FactoryGirl for test stimulus data instead of fixtures for at least one Unit test.

 ## Code